 The causes of giftedness in cognitive or physical abilities are complex, involving both genetic and environmental contributions (Sternberg & Davidson, 2005).
-Humans with exceptional abilities may have innate potential, but skills must be developed over time, and an individual requires a combination of ambition, opportunity and a willingness to work in order to realise the potential; in this sense, Wai (2014) described experts as born then made.
+Humans with exceptional abilities may have innate potential, but skills must be developed over time, and an individual requires a combination of ambition, opportunity and a willingness to work in order to realise their potential; in this sense, Wai (2014) described experts as born then made.
 Moreover, genetic and environmental factors may be correlated.
-For example, parents may identify an indication of talent in their children and encourage the talent to flourish through providing opportunities and resources (Ericsson, Nandagopal & Roring, 2005).
+For example, parents may identify an indication of talent in their children and encourage the talent to flourish through providing opportunities and resources (Ericsson, Nandagopal, & Roring, 2005).
 Talented children may themselves seek out the environments and activities that will foster development of their abilities (Ericsson, 2014).

-Recent work in behavioural genetics has focused on genetic contributions to giftedness.
+Recent work in behavioural genetics has focused on genetic

+contributions to giftedness.
 Evidence from twin studies in several countries suggested a genetic contribution to cognitive performance in the high range (Haworth et al., 2009).
 In these data, genetic influences explained 50% of the variance in those performing in the top 15% of population distributions.
-Molecular genetics using genome wide association analyses (GWAS) suggest that the causes of low performance in the bottom tail of the distribution and high performance in the upper tail may be different, at least for intelligence.
-Spain et al. (2015) found that while the bottom tail was associated with increased incidence of genetic mutations (rare alleles), the upper tail had, if anything, a reduced frequency of rare alleles.
-The wider picture is that genetic contributions to intelligence stem from many common genetic variations each of small effect, known as the 'polygenic' model (Plomin & Deary, 2015); rare functional variants are more often detrimental than beneficial to intelligence.
+Molecular genetics using genome wide association (GWA) analyses suggest that the causes of low performance in the bottom tail of the distribution and high performance in the upper tail may be different, at least for intelligence.
+Spain et al. (2016) found that while the bottom tail was associated with increased incidence of genetic mutations (rare alleles), the upper tail had, if anything, a reduced frequency of rare alleles.
+The upper tail appears to be driven by the same genetic influences that operate throughout the rest of the population distribution, with the discontinuity at the lower extreme being the sole exception (Shakeshaft et al., 2015).
+The wider picture is that genetic contributions to intelligence stem from many common genetic variations each of small effect, known as the 'polygenic' model https://doi.org/10.1016/j.intell.2018.06.008